Relearning Spanish When You Grew Up Around It but Never Spoke It

 Most times, people who grew up around Spanish don’t avoid tutors because they lack motivation.
 They avoid them because they assume tutoring is for beginners or non-native speakers.
 In reality, they are not beginners.
 They are learners with a unique starting point who need guided, spoken practice in a safe setting to build confidence.

-How Expectations From Other Spanish Speakers Can Make Learning Harder
+How Expectations From Other Spanish Speakers Can Hurt Confidence

 In our experience at Spanish55, many people who grew up around Spanish end up practicing it in environments where expectations don’t match their actual ability.